Russian

 View Faculty Profile

-Sr. Lecturer of Russian
+Sr. Lecturer of Russian; Director of Russian

 Interests: 19th century, 20th century and Contemporary Children's Literature; Soviet and Russian Animation; Russian Folklore